 The guide in which you are now situated was specifically designed to assist students embarking on research in British and / or European Archives.

 Many research guide related to the study of specific countries or regions may be found on the

-4. Familiarize yourself with national archival catalogues for countries in which you plan to do archival research and also with the web sites for relevant local archival collections
+4. Familiarize yourself with national archival catalogues for countries and also with the web sites for relevant local archival collections